 The inclusion of layers is generally dictated by need.
-ECDIS, for example, can have additional layers to ENC for supporting route planning and route monitoring operations, see IMO Resolution MSC.232(82), sections 1.6 & 7.1.
+ECDIS, for example, can have additional layers to ENC for supporting voyage planning and route monitoring operations, see IMO Resolution MSC.232(82), sections 1.6 & 7.1.
 Other systems may include layers for similar or different reasons.
 Uses of the layers in a system range from overlay to integrating two or more layers into a hybrid layer.
 The layer integration is governed by system performance standards and an interoperability catalogue (see Clause 5.2).
 The interoperability catalogue concept (see Part 16) has been designed for S-100 based product specifications and may anticipate S-101 ENC or S-401 IENC as a base layer.
-Therefore, in areas without S-101 ENC or S-401 IENC data, system implementors and data producers should expect layers to be operating as overlays over S-57 ENC or IENC data.

 The question of handling simultaneous display of data in old and new formats is still to be addressed by the IHO at the time this document is being prepared.
 In the interim, systems should: